biodash/biodash.github.io/content/authors/jessica-cooperstone/_index.md

 ---
 # Display name
-name: Jessica Cooperstone
+title: Jessica Cooperstone

 # Username (this should match the folder name)
 authors:
   - jessica-cooperstone

 # Is this the primary user of the site?
 superuser: false